Last Updated on

 Vancouver is not a city whose name you’ll hear surface often, when it comes to sexy international cities.
 I’m not sure why… It should be.

-San Francisco, New York, Chicago… all these cities come to mind when you walk Vancouver and yet, Vancouver’s British Columbian sensibilities will call upon more.
-As a progressive melting pot of cosmopolitan sensibility, innovative foodie tastes and eco-awareness, Vancouver has all the wonderful BE attitudes to fall in love with.
+San Francisco, New York, Chicago… all these cities come to mind when traveling Vancouver and yet, British Columbian sensibilities will call upon more.
+A progressive melting pot of cosmopolitan sensibility, innovative foodie tastes and eco-awareness, Vancouver has all the wonderful BE attitudes to fall in love with.
 It is also the gateway to pristine mountains, rivers and wilderness.
 By the end of my three days, I wanted to move there!

 Ironically, Vancouver was the one city I knew least about.
 I was told it was a lovely but expensive city and that I’d like it.
 But lovely is something you’d say about an ugly friend and Like is not as strong as an impression as love.
-The way it was being communicated to me, I got the impression Vancouver must be bland.
-Just before flying out to do my Arctic Road trip with Mazda, I panicked and cut my trip from a week to four days.
+I got the impression Vancouver was bland.
+So I panicked and cut my trip from a week to four days.